datastax/python-driver/docs/getting_started.rst

 Note that the placeholders for prepared statements are ``?`` characters.
 This is different than for simple, non-prepared statements (although future versions of the driver may use the same placeholders for both).
-Cassandra 2.0 added support for named placeholders; the 1.0 version of the driver does not support them, but the 2.0 version will.

 Setting a Consistency Level with Prepared Statements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^